xlnwel/blog/docs/_posts/2021-01-01-C++-concurrency6.md

 ## Lock-based concurrent data structures

 In this section, Anthony shows an example of thread-safe queue, starting from the primitive one that adds lock to the `std::queue`.
 Then he moves to one using list nodes which allows us to apply separate `mutex`es to the `head` and `tail` node pointers.
 Moreover, he argues the benefit of using a dummy `head`, which frees us from checking if the `head` is `nullptr` and thus avoids locking `head_mutex` in the `push` operation.
-An interesting practice of the final thread-safe queue is that it always stores data in the current tail and update the tail thereafter, see the code below
+An interesting practice in the final thread-safe queue is that it always stores data in the current tail and update the tail thereafter, see the code below

 ```c++
 void push(T data) {